Table of Contents Show

 The subject of taxes intimidates many people, but the basic concept of estate taxes for real estate is relatively straightforward.
 Whether buying a home from an estate or selling an inherited property, understanding federal and local capital gain taxes is essential.
 After all, knowing the seller’s tax treatment on the sale can affect your offer or, on the flip side, alter your financial planning when you are preparing to sell the home.
 If you already own an apartment, this can influence your estate planning.

 While taxes and death are the two things that are unavoidable, grasping the former can improve your decision-making process.

-What about a gift?
+What about a Gift?What about a Gift?

-Ditching the exclusion
+Ditching the exclusionDitching the exclusion

 This is a nice windfall for homeowners, who can use the exemption every two years.
-However, you cannot use it when you are selling an inherited home unless you move in and live there for at least two years.
+However, you cannot use it when selling an inherited home unless you move in and live there for at least two years.

-State and city taxes
+State and city taxesState and city taxes

 You do not have to worry about paying an inheritance tax since the federal government and New York do not have one.
 This is an amount levied on individuals once the property comes into your possession.

 Taxes influence people’s decisions in logical and illogical ways.
-The estate tax’s generous step-up provision allows the seller to minimize taxes, assuming there has been price appreciation.
+The estate tax’s generous step-up provision allows the seller to minimize taxes, assuming price appreciation.
 You also get to deduct certain expenses, such as real estate commissions, further lowering your tax payment.
 Any major work you’ve done also gets added to your cost basis.